 For the purposes of ensuring flight safety, our check-in attendants may ask you to open your bags.
 If you refuse, they will not be transported.

 Lastly, if you make a false declaration about the contents of your bags or if dangerous goods are discovered, you will be subject to criminal prosecution.
 The goods will be immediately confiscated and examined by the relevant authority.

 The following items are forbidden on all Air Tahiti flights, either in your hand or hold baggage or as cargo:

 - Aerosols containing an irritant

-- Infected or poisonous animals, including bees
+- Infected or poisonous animals, with the exception of bees.

 - Military weapons and firearms other than for hunting or sport